discocompute/examples/README.md

 ### Install Dis.co:

-We recommend you perform this in prior to installing Dis.co.
+We recommend you perform this before installing Dis.co.
 The dependencies in your Python environment can significantly affect the performance as we will be resolving the same dependencies on all remote servers.
-Currently, we support Mac OSX, Linux, and Windows as long as you have the Python 3.6+ installed.
-For Windows users, you may want to configure a Bash to execute many of the scripts.
+Currently, Dis.co supports Mac OSX, Linux, and Windows with Python 3.6+ installed.
+For Windows users, you may want to configure Linux bash to execute many of the scripts locally.

 ```